LucPeeters21/Airbnb-pricing/README.md

 make
 ```
 4. After running all code a http link is generated.
 Copy paste this link in your browser to launch the app.
+    Note: do not close the command line/terminal before you are finished with using the app.
+When the command line/terminal is closed, the website will not be available     anymore.

 Another option will be to run all code in the following order:
 - ../src/data-preparation -> data_preparation.R